merce-fra/PELCA/Details/Algorithm.md

 ##  Diagnosis: replacement matrix (RM)
 The tool allows models the diagnosis associated with the system, specifically detailing the replacement scenarios when a fault occurs.
 This includes identifying what components are replaced within the system, To achieve this, this sheet constructs the Replacement Matrix (RM).
 To develop the Replacement Matrix, it is necessary to model the diagnostic observation for each type of fault (Early, Random, and Wearout).
 Depending on the type of fault detected, the diagnosis can infer the location of the failure.
 The inferred part is then replaced, forming a replacement scenario.
 Understanding the consequences of the mentioned faults and the diagnostic perspective is crucial.
 A fault tree can be constructed to link the fault, its effects, observations of these effects, and the replacement scenario.
 The numbers in the matrix represent the average proportion of each component replaced when a fault occurs in a specific Reliability Unit (RU), with values ranging from 0 to 1.
-The Replacement Matrix `[RM]` specific to a diagnostic technique `(l)` can be constructed as shown in Figure 5. `RU_i` represents the replacement unit `i`, ranging from 1 to `m`, and `d_{k}` represents fault `k` of the replacement unit `i`.
+The Replacement Matrix `[RM]` specific to a diagnostic technique `(l)` can be constructed as shown in Figure 5. `RUi` represents the replacement unit `i`, ranging from 1 to `m`, and `d_{k}` represents fault `k` of the replacement unit `i`.
 The columns of the matrix are labeled `i` and represent the RUs to be replaced (e.g., RU1), while the rows `k` represent faults in a specific RU (e.g., Fault RU1).

 <div align="center">
     <img src="../Images/RM.png" width="400"/>